frtous/LTI_HP/README.md

 # LTI_HP
-Code for the house-price results in Peydro, Rodriguez-Tous, Tripathy, and Uluc (2024) RFS and additional results.
+Code for the house-price results in Peydró, Rodríguez-Tous, Tripathy, and Uluc (2024) RFS and additional results.

 Welcome!
 I have put here the code for the results on house prices in the published version (Table 10A).